pydantic/pydantic/docs/usage/errors.md

 foo = Foo(a={'b': {'a': None}})
 ```

-In other cases, the error message should indicate how to rebuild the model with the appropriate type definition.
+In other cases, the error message should indicate how to rebuild the class with the appropriate type defined.

 ## Decorator on missing field {#decorator-missing-field}